dead-tech/sesamo/README.md

 # Sesamo
 Simple serial port monitor.
-This is supposed to be an alternative to cutecom
+This is supposed to be an alternative to cutecom.

 ## Build
 Currently the only way to use this tool is to build it yourself.